 The U.S. Green Building Council’s LEED (Leadership in Energy and Environmental Design) certification system and the Green Building Initiative’s Green Globes certification system each assess a wide range of building characteristics and offer guidance for the design and operation of green buildings.
 Although LEED is the most widely-used system worldwide (boasting 37 times more certified projects than Green Globes), Green Globes has gained significant traction in North America in the last twenty years.

 According to the U.S. Green Building Council’s LEED overview, the rating system is available “for virtually all building types,” providing “a framework for healthy, highly efficient, and cost-saving green buildings.”
 Green Globes, on the other hand, touts itself as offering “a different approach: one that provides in-depth support for improvements ideally suited to each project” and forges “a partnership that allows experienced green building project teams to shine and reduces the learning curve for those new to green building.”

 Indeed, while both LEED and Green Globes utilize similar rating systems, LEED is known for a more rigorous rating process.
 Green Globes is often viewed as a more user-friendly alternative.

 Both ratings systems are continually evolving in the way they measure and evaluate green design principles, which can make the certification process feel overwhelming.
-That’s why the decision of which system to utilize should be made with the help of a qualified architecture team that has experience using each one.
+That’s why the decision of which system to utilize should be made with the help of a qualified architecture team.

-For questions about how to create a sustainable building and achieve LEED or Green Globes certification, contact us so we can help determine what is best for your project.
+Our design professionals at TONO Group are a resource for our clients when they are ready to implement these design standards.
+For questions about how to create a more sustainable building and achieve LEED or Green Globes certification, contact us so we can help determine what is best for your project.